engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 Our project works perfectly with this configuration, until `some-made-up-library` updates to v1.0, which causes `another-fake-library` to stop working.
 We can solve this problem in our own environment by simply downgrading `some-made-up-library` back to v0.9.
 This is fine for our individual setup, but what about the other developers that want to utilize our project?
 We could specify the version requirements in the `README` file, but what if our project had 50 libraries with similar version dependencies?
 Are we going to list those all out in the `README`?
 That's no way to live your life!

 This is what is known as a _dependency_, since the functionality of one package **depends on** the version of one or more _other_ packages.
-This is the reason the `package-lock.json` file exists.
+Those other packages can have their own dependencies, which in turn have _their_ own dependencies, etc. This is the reason the `package-lock.json` file exists.

 `package-lock.json` specifies the versions to use for each package.
 This means that when someone clones the repo and runs `npm install`, the versions specified in `package-lock.json` will be installed locally to their system.